kmdono02/Risk-Threshold-Inference/README.md

 ======

-This repository includes source code for R functions which implement the nonparametric methods for inference on risk thresholds detailed in "Nonparametric inference for immune response thresholds of risk in vaccine studies" by Donovan, Hudgens, and Gilbert (2019).
+This repository includes source code for R functions which implement the nonparametric methods for inference on risk thresholds detailed in [Nonparametric inference for immune response thresholds of risk in vaccine studies](https://www.ncbi.nlm.nih.gov/pubmed/31285781) by Donovan, Hudgens, and Gilbert (2019).

 The files are summarized below: